wangy9711/Synmask/README.md

   A complete workflow including:
   - Random generation and motif-based assembly of Synmask sequences
   - Diversity filtering based on motif usage
-  - Secondary structure prediction using PSIPred, ProtBert, and AlphaFold2
+  - Secondary structure prediction using S4PRED, ProtBert, and AlphaFold2
   - Immunogenicity screening via NetMHCpan (MHC-I and MHC-II)
   - Motif repetition control to improve expressibility